FelixDou/FelixDou.github.io/_pages/cv.md

 # Work experience

 - April 2023 - September 2023 : Machine Learning Intern
-  - Github University
+  - R&D department at [Aubay](https://aubay.com/en/)
-  - Duties includes: Updates and improvements to template
+  - Creation of a web application to automatically summarize a meeting
-  - Supervisor: The Users
+  - Worked in a team of 6 members

 # Skills